Skyzeala/Soulgun/README.md

 ## Player Control
 * Movement
-	* Hold a single Up/down/left/right arrow key to move in that specific direction
-	* Hold two combinations of Up/Down/Left/Right key to move in a diagonal
+	* Hold the Up/Down/Left/Right arrow key to move
 * Shooting
 	* Hold space to shoot.
 Aiming is based on previous movement direction